ojalaquellueva/nsr/README.md

 ```
 git clone --recursive https://github.com/ojalaquellueva/nsr.git
 ```
-2. Copy read-only database config file (db_config-example.php) as db_config.php to location outside public_html and set the parameters.
+2. Copy read-only database config file (`db_config-example.php`) as `db_config.php` to location outside public_html and set the parameters.
-3. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside public_html and set the parameters.
+3. Copy write-access database config file (`db_configw-example.php`) as `db_configw.php` to location outside public_html and set the parameters.
-4. Copy or rename parameters file (params.example.php) to params.php and set the parameters.
+4. Rename parameters file `params.example.php` to `params.php` and set parameters.
 5. Adjust file system permissions as per your server settings.
-6. The following files, directories and their contents are not used by web service and should be removed:
+6. The following files, directories and their contents are not used by web service and may be removed:

 ```
 rm -rf nsr_batch_includes/